KArbeRes/MagentaA11yV2/public/content/documentation/web/component/scrolling-container.md

 2. Desktop screenreader
    - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND I use the tab key to move focus to the container
-        - I HEAR Its purpose is clear
+        - I HEAR its purpose is clear
-        - I HEAR It identifies its role as region
+        - I HEAR it identifies its role as region
    - THEN when I use the up/down arrow keys I HEAR the content is browsed up/down

 3. Mobile screenreader
    - WHEN I use a mobile screenreader (Talkback, VoiceOver) AND I swipe move browse to the container
-     - I HEAR Its purpose is clear
+     - I HEAR its purpose is clear
-     - I HEAR It identifies its role as region
+     - I HEAR it identifies its role as region
    - THEN when I swipe move browse to the content I HEAR the content is read